trishnasharma/ecs171_final_project/README.md

 ## Final Submission

 ### Introduction:
 Let’s talk about our project, an American Sign Language recognizer.
-American Sign Language (ASL) is a language that is expressed by movements of the hands and face.
-It is the primary language of many North Americans who are deaf and hard of hearing, and is used by many hearing people as well.
-The advantages of such a program are numerous.
-We chose it because of it’s applications for social good.
-It is also a classifier porgram which is something we wanted to experiment with.

-### Figures:

-### Introduction

-Let’s talk about our project, an American Sign Language recognizer.
 American Sign Language (ASL) is a language expressed by hand and face movements.
 Sign language is an essential tool to bridge the communication gap between normal and hearing-impaired people.
 It is the primary language of many North Americans who are deaf and hard of hearing and is used by many hearing people.
 Sign Language interpreters interpret ASL in the English language, however, there is a scarcity of interpreters.
 Therefore, the need for a technology-based system is apparent.
 It is also a project for social good which is why it was chosen.

+### Figures:

+Here is a flowchart to show the process of using Machine Learning to identify the hand signs:

 ![ecs171 drawio](https://user-images.githubusercontent.com/94094315/205795433-c77bdafe-5731-468f-b5fa-22bd19af9518.png)